FIN10 Introductory Applied Finance

 - Teaching language

-Adjunct Professor Evarist Stoja, Department of Finance, NHH; Reader in Finance, University of Bristol.
+Adjunct Professor Evarist Stoja, Department of Finance, NHH; Professor of Finance, University of Bristol.